Migrate to Autonomous AI Database

 dba_cloud_file_systems;

-As a validation step, import a database dump into Autonomous AI Database from a source environment.
-Mounting the NFS share on the source database is outside the scope of this article.
-From the source system, copy the export dump file to the NFS backed storage so Autonomous AI Database can import it.
+• As a validation step, import a database dump into the Autonomous AI Database from a source environment.
+Mounting the NFS share on the source database is outside the scope of this post.
+From the source system, copy the required export dump file to the NFS-backed storage so it can be imported into the Autonomous AI Database.

-In this example, an export of the HR schema is placed on the NFS mount and imported into a new schema named HRNEW.
+In this example, place an export of the HR schema on the NFS mount, and then import it into a new schema named HRNEW.

 $ ./impdp admin/********@adbdemo_high directory=fss_dir dumpfile=hrexp.dmp logfile=impsh.log full=y remap_schema=HR:HRNEW